-Yeah, I know it’s just a movie, but I always felt the scene captures a simple but profound truth: it’s easy to unintentionally complicate the already difficult problems we face in the world around us.
+It’s just a movie, but I always felt the scene captures a simple but profound truth: it’s easy to unintentionally complicate the already difficult challenges we face in the world around us.

 Time is wasted working with tools, resources and information that can’t be applied to the problem at hand.
-I know this runs counter to the “keep learning” approach, but in a world of unending information, where we always have newer, better tools available the real challenge is figuring out what we put in front of ourselves.
+I know this runs counter to the “keep learning about everything” approach, but in a world of unending information where we always have newer, better tools available, the real challenge is limiting what we put in front of ourselves.
 We must control the solutions we consider for our problem, or we will always be solving, and never be solved.

 Don’t give me anything they don’t have on board.

-It means work the problem, but do it without elements that can’t be part of the solution.
+It means work the problem, but do it with elements that can be part of the solution.
 In other words: stop giving me tools that I can’t use to solve my problem.